IURII-Izotov/News_Site/README.md

 * -Editing user data
 * -Display full news
 * -Search news
-* - Generation of a short link to the news
+* -Generation of a short link to the news

 To create the project, an API was given, the description of this API was in Postman Link to project design in Figma: [News site](https://shrtco.de/VlEuUV)